 Green vulgaris and yellow vulgaris both originated in southern China, most likely, but at this point, it’s hard to know exactly.
 Vittata now grows all over Africa and Latin America, as well as the Pacific islands and in the Caribbean.
 In some areas, it outnumbers green vulgaris, which is equally widespread.
 But in other areas, the green variety is more common.

 The best theory for Vittata’s wide distribution is that the Spanish explorers brought it on their ships back in the glory days of exploration and great navigation.
-Planting for erosion control on river backs, as a natural barrier, or for a building material, vulgaris soon ended up in every balmy corner of the globe.
+Planting for erosion control on river banks, as a natural barrier, or for a building material, Vulgaris soon ended up in every balmy corner of the globe.
 But mysteriously, there’s no clear historical record of the Spanish conquistadors making extensive use of bamboo for building.

 Propagating Painted Bamboo